AbbasPak/K-Means-Clustering-in-psychology-Case-study/README.md

 ## Methodology
 ### Feature Selection
 Before applying k-means clustering, we employ various feature selection techniques to extract important coping strategies that significantly influence resilience.
 The selected coping strategies are then used as input for the clustering algorithm.
 ### Clustering
-Once the relevant coping strategies are identified, we utilize the k-means clustering algorithm to group them into distinct clusters based on their similarities.
+Once the relevant coping strategies are identified, we utilize the k-means clustering algorithm to group them into distinct clusters based on their similarities. ( `Overview <Intro_>`_

+.. _Intro: kmeans.rst

 ## Results